|

 ideologists did not want anything to do with the introduction

-of any system of personal development into the population,
+of any system of personal development for the population,

-because they contradicted the system of limiting the intellectual
+because it was contradicting the system of limiting the intellectual

 "Through